 The DSO shall possess formal leadership training, diving credentials, or demonstrable experience in leading, organizing, and managing diving operations within their community.
 The DSO must also have broad knowledge and experience that encompasses the nature of the diving science taking place under their purview.
-When projects require practical expertise beyond the DSO's knowledge, the DCB will ensure that the DSO has at their discretion appropriate subject matter consultation or advising to provide recommendations on how to move the project forward.
+When projects require practical expertise beyond the DSO's knowledge, the DCB will ensure that the DSO has appropriate subject matter consultation or advising.

 The DSO may permit portions of this program, such as dive safety oversight for remote field teams over a specified finite duration, to be carried out by a qualified delegate, such as the Lead Diver.
-However, the DSO may not delegate full accountability for the overall safe conduct and operations of the local diving program.
-The DSO shall be directed in the performance of the required duties by the DCB, but day to day operational responsibility for the conduct of the local diving program will be retained by the DSO.
+However, the DSO may not delegate full accountability for the overall safe conduct and operations of the local diving program (diving occurring on UArizona's Main Campus).
+The DCB shall direct the DSO in the performance of required duties, but day to day operational responsibility for the conduct of the local diving program will be retained by the DSO.